-Fraser Fir seedlings at maturity feature classic Christmas tree looks, with short, soft, dark-green needles with silver undersides revealed by upturning branches.
+Fraser Fir feature classic Christmas tree looks, with short, soft, dark-green needles with silver undersides revealed by upturning branches.
 Go to any Christmas tree farm and you will find this species, or just the stumps because it has already sold out.
-This fir species is a beautiful landscape ornamental, and is widely considered one of the finest conifer species in North America (and most commonly misspelled: Frazer Fir, Frasier Fir, Fraser Fur, Frazier Fir, etc.)
+My grandfather called these the “Cadillacs of Christmas trees”, which in his day meant quite a bit.

 In terms of species, Fraser Fir seedlings are so similar to Balsam Fir seedlings that scientists believe that not too long ago they were one and the same, and there are still debates going on as to whether they should be considered separate or not.

 Fraser Fir seedlings: characteristics and info• prefers hardiness zones 4-7